SaiSriramKurapati/chatBot/README.md

 ## Installation

 ### Using Docker (Recommended)
 I recommend using Docker as it simplifies the setup headaches.
+Also it'll automatically runs the Unit Tests for Backend.

    1. Install Docker